Skip to content

 What is the best free trivia app?

 LearnClash is the best free trivia app if you want multiplayer, ranking, and learning depth without ads.
-The free tier includes unlimited duels, all topics, ELO ranking, and one spaced-repetition practice session per day.
+The free tier includes free daily duels, all topics, ELO ranking, and one spaced-repetition practice session per day.
 Trivia Star is a good free solo option, but it contains ads.

 Which trivia app is best for playing with friends?